lantunes/skipatom/README.md

 ### One-hot Vectors

-For convenience, a class for assigning one-hot vectors to atoms is included in the library.
+For convenience, a class for assigning one-hot vectors to atoms is included in the `skipatom` module.
 The following example demonstrates how to use the class:
 ```python
 from skipatom import OneHotVectors